awsdocs/aws-security-hub-user-guide/doc_source/securityhub-partner-providers.md

 **[ServiceNow](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/integrations-servicenow.html) – ITSM**
 **Integration type:** Receive and update
 The ServiceNow Security Hub integration allows security findings from Security Hub to be viewed within the ServiceNow ITSM\.
 You can also configure ServiceNow to automatically create an incident or problem when it receives a finding from Security Hub\.
 Any updates to these incidents and problems result in updates to the findings in Security Hub\.
+For an overview of the integration and how it works, watch the video [AWS Security Hub \- Bidirectional integration with ServiceNow ITSM](https://www.youtube.com/watch?v=OYTi0sjEggE)\.

 **[Slack](https://github.com/aws-samples/aws-securityhub-to-slack) – Slack**
 **Integration type:** Receive